KzjT/Gallery-React/README.md

 ## Description

 Simulator of an e-commerce of an art gallery.
 It has filtering by categories which allows you to view the products in a more organized way.
 The cart stores the saved products, and if you continue with the purchase, it sends an order with the purchase details.
+The contact section also takes the message and stores it in a collection within firebase.

 ## Librerías y Tecnologías Utilizadas